XJ-Ong/G5MT/README.md

 ![App Screenshot](icon.png) <!-- Add a screenshot later -->

 # G5MT
-A personal project built for fun and for my own personal use Grade 5 Musical Terms: An Application for you to practice all necessary musical terms to prepare for ABRSM Grade 5 Theoretical Exam.
+A personal project built for fun and for my own personal use \n Grade 5 Musical Terms: An Application for you to practice all necessary musical terms to prepare for ABRSM Grade 5 Theoretical Exam.

 ## Features